stackup-wallet/stackup-paymaster/README.md

 # stackup-paymaster

-A JSON-RPC client for serving [ERC-4337 verifying paymaster requests](https://docs.stackup.sh/docs/paymaster-api-rpc-methods).
+A JSON-RPC server for processing [ERC-4337 paymaster requests](https://docs.stackup.sh/docs/paymaster-api-rpc-methods).

 > **⚠️ This software is still in early development.
 It is not yet recommended for business critical systems.**